davidjoffe/dj-cuda-samples/README.md

 For Windows, you should build from a Developer Command Prompt for VS.

+## Docker (Optional)

+Note Docker support is completely **optional**.

+It provides an alternative, additional way to build and run the CUDA samples — useful for deployment, reproducible builds, or testing.

-## Docker Build
+## Docker Build and Run

-The Docker image builds and runs the CUDA sample on the GPU, but currently has no User Interface unless you forward X11 or VirtualGL.
-Requires the NVIDIA Container Toolkit to be installed.
+The provided Dockerfile builds the CUDA sample inside a GPU-enabled container.
+It currently has no User Interface unless you forward X11 or VirtualGL.

+It requires the NVIDIA Container Toolkit to be installed - see the NVIDIA guide for installing this.

-Note that if you get a warning about the driver or NVIDIA Container Toolkit failing to load when you run the Docker version in Docker Desktop, try run from command line as per below to force GPU support via command line:
+Note that if you have installed the NVIDIA Container Toolkit but still get a warning about the driver failing to load when you run the Docker version in Docker Desktop, try run from command line as per below to force GPU support via command line:

 ```docker build -t dj-cuda-sample1:local -f .\bouncing-balls\docker\Dockerfile .```